 Equal Pay

-Under the Equal Pay Act 1970 and the Equality Act 2010, we will ensure all employees are treated fairly and equally, both in general, and specifically, in relation to pay.
-We regularly review our pay to ensure there is no unfair treatment between genders and all are paid equally and fairly for doing the same job.
 Gender pay reporting requires all employers with more than 250 employees to report annually on their pay structures and the gaps in pay between male and female employees.
 We believe in being open and transparent which is why you will be able to review our gender pay report on the website soon and we commit to regularly reviewing this information to ensure we are fair and compliant.